Almost half-quantized planar Hall effects in $X$-wave magnets with $X=p,d,f,g,i$: Discussions

-We have studied planar Hall effects in the $X$-wave magnets.
-The main result is that the magnitude of the Hall conductivity induced by in-plane magnetic field is proportional to sgn$\left( J\sin N_{X}\Phi \right) $.
-It is possible to determine $N_{X}$ by measuring the $\Phi $ dependence.
+Studying planar Hall effects in the $X$-wave magnets, we have revealed a universal feature common to all of them.
+When the Dirac gap is tiny, the Hall conductivity induced by in-plane magnetic field is almost half quantized as in Eq.(\ref{pHall}).
+This formula implies that the magnitude of the Hall conductivity is proportional to sgn$\left( J\sin N_{X}\Phi \right) $.
+It is possible to determine $N_{X}$ by measuring the $ \Phi $ dependence.
 On the other hand, the Dirac gap is given by $\Delta \propto B^{N_{X}}$.
-Then, the fine tuning of the chemical potential is necessary to adjust the chemical potential within the Dirac gap for large $N_{X}$ and for small $B$.
+Then, the fine tuning of the chemical potential is necessary to adjust the chemical potential within the Dirac gap for large $ N_{X}$ and for small $B$.

-The Hall conductivity is almost half quantized for small $B$.
-This is because the Berry curvature is sharply confined within the vicinity of the Dirac point.
-The deviation from the half-quantized Hall conductivity originates in the fact that the integration is not over the whole Brillouin zone due to the presence of the kinetic term.

 The absolute value of the Hall conductivity takes the maximum value at $\Phi =\left( \pm \pi /2+2n\pi \right) /N_{X}$\ with $n=0,\cdots ,N_{x}-1$ in the $ X$-wave magnet.
 In particular, we have studied the Hall conductivity as a function of magnetic field $B$\ by fixing $\Phi =\pi /\left( 2N_{X}\right) $ \ and $\pi /\left( 2N_{X}\right) +\pi $ in Figs.3(c), 5(c), 6(c), 7(c) an 8(c) by the following reason.
 External magnetic field is introduced by applying current to a solenoid.
 By changing the direction of the applied current continuously, the angle $\Phi =\pi /\left( 2N_{X}\right) $\ is continuously flipped to $\Phi =\pi /\left( 2N_{X}\right) +\pi $.
 The Hall conductivity is odd for $\Phi =\pi /\left( 2N_{X}\right) $\ and $\pi /\left( 2N_{X}\right) +\pi $\ for the $p$-wave magnet and the $f$-wave magnet.
-On the other hand, it is even for the $d$-wave altermagnet, the $g$-wave altermagnet and the $i$ -wave magnet.
+On the other hand, it is even for the $d$-wave altermagnet, the $g$-wave altermagnet and the $i$-wave magnet.

+The $d$-wave, $g$-wave and $i$-wave altermagnets have collinear antiferromagnetic spin texture, while $p$-wave magnets have helical spin texture.
+By applying external magnetic field, the spin texture is canted to the direction of magnetic field.
+It produces an additional term $\mathbf{M} \cdot \mathbf{\sigma }$, where $\mathbf{M}$\ is the additional magnetization induced by magnetic field.
+However, it is renormalized by setting new magnetic field $\mathbf{B}^{\prime }=\mathbf{B}+\mathbf{M}$.
+Hence, the effect of the magnetization can be included in the magnetic field term as $ \mathbf{B}^{\prime }\cdot \mathbf{\sigma }$ in the Hamiltonian (\ref{2dHamil} ).